Exploring Vancouver in Winter: Top Attractions for a 4-Day, 3-Night Trip

 Treetops adventure

-The pool at the other end is also decorated with a dreamy feel.
+The pond at the other end is also decorated to create a very magical atmosphere.

 Cliff Walk